-et Monday, March 20, at the Pulaski County Health Department, 101 12th Street, with Leader Randy presiding.
-The Pledge of Allegiance was recited.
-The KOPS (Keep Off Pounds Sensibly) Pledge was said by Pauline, Joy, Gladys, Juanita, Nancy and Vernetia followed by the TOPS (Take Off Pounds Sensibly) pledge.
+TOPS MO 1002 Crocker met Monday, May 22, at the Pulaski County Health Department, 101 12th St., Crocker, with Leader Randy presiding.
+The Pledge of Allegiance was recited The KOPS (Keep Off Pounds Sensibly) Pledge was said by Pauline, Joy, Gladys, Juanita, Nancy and Vernetia, followed by the TOPS (Take Off Pounds Sensibly) Pledge.